LcodeM/fresh_patch_v2/README.md

 I would like to credit, and thank the following for their contributions:

 - Elliot Mayhew - my brother, for his support with the ideation of the sites content, as well as all original information about gardening on the page, and feedback on site pages after deployment.
 - Juliia Konovalova - my Code Institute Mentor, for her support with initial introduction to the course project, structuring my work, advice and technologies to use, regular scheduled meetings and help with bug fixes - including head detachment issue (see TESTING.md).
+Also provided the template for manual testing via [TESTING.md](https://github.com/IuliiaKonovalova/animal_shelter/blob/main/TESTING.md).
 - Lorenz B. and Ioan Z. - my course class mates, for their support with bug fixes and daily check ins to see how I'm getting on and work through challenges together as a sound-board.
 - Kristyna (Code Institute) - my Cohort Facilitator at CI for her guidance with issues related to git log history and export.
 - Code Institute LMS - the learning platform which has the learning materials for HTML and CSS, used as a refresher and guide for site features and functionality.